balagansky/ebird-acornizer/CONTRIBUTING.md

 Contributions via pull requests are welcome!

-This is my first browser extension.
+This is my first browser extension / userscript (originally, I wrote this as a Chrome extension).
-I have very little experience with web development / JavaScript, and the initial version was hastily written.
+I have very little experience with web development / JavaScript.
 Clean up / refactoring contributions are therefore also quite welcome.